BarrettJB/CS104/README.md

-CS104
+CS  104
 =====

-My code from cs104 at calvin
+This is uploaded as examples of working code from CS104 at calvin college.
+Feel free to look at it.
+Please make sure you are not plagurizing this material.